spilth/websphere-liberty-vm/README.md

 It might be helpful to start your server with `sudo bin/server run server1` so you can see debug output without having to tail logs.

+### Spring Boot Applications and WebSphere

+When deploying a Spring Boot application you will likely get the following error when trying to visit your app:

+    Error 404: SRVE0190E: File not found: /

+This is a known issue that can be addressed: [Deploying a WAR to Weblogic](http://docs.spring.io/spring-boot/docs/current/reference/html/howto-traditional-deployment.html#howto-weblogic)

 ## To Do

 - Learn about WebSphere Liberty